jamesschoolcode/Titanium-browser/README.md

 # Titanium-browser
-a pure css javascript and html broswer
+a pure css javascript and html broswer, try-----> https://jsfiddle.net/ to run the code, and be mindful that the browser is still in beta.